apache/pekko-http/docs/src/main/paradox/routing-dsl/exception-handling.md

 when the depth of the call stack is significant (stack trace construction cost) and when the handler is located far from the place of the throwable instantiation (stack unwinding costs).

-In a typical Akka application both these conditions are frequently true, so as a rule of thumb, you should try to minimize the number of `Throwable` instances reaching the exception handler.
+In a typical Apache Pekko application both these conditions are frequently true, so as a rule of thumb, you should try to minimize the number of `Throwable` instances reaching the exception handler.